saheliwaththegama/musync/README.md

 - Git and GitHub
 - Problem solving
 - Software development
+This project also gave me confidence in developing a complete web application and deployment.
 ---

 ## Future Improvements

-If I continue developing this project, I would like to add:
+If I continue developing this project, I would like to add:-

 - QR code event tickets
 - Email notifications
 - Event attendance using QR scanning
 - More event categories
+- Event Photo Gallery
+- Admin Event Management
+- School Club Management

+---

+## Demo Accounts for Evaluation

+Following demo accounts can be use to test the system.

+### Student Account

+Email: student@musync.com
+Password: MuStudent1#

+### Admin Account

+Email: admin@musync.com
+Password: MuAdmin1#

 ---